Visual Flight Rules (VFR) Flight Currency Items

 As pilots, we are the greatest risk element in all of aviation.
 With that, the question should shift from, “Am I current?”, to “What am I doing to increase my level of proficiency?”.

 If you find you are in need of a flight review, please visit our Flight Review page and learn more about our monthly Flight Review courses.

-Please click here if you would like to request more information on how we can develop a plan to help you stay both current and proficient in the VFR environment.
+Contact Fly There in Chicago, IL to learn how we can develop a plan to help you stay both current and proficient in the VFR environment.